 - 1. www.wakemed.org - 2.
 Double click on "Volunteering" in the upper right corner - 3.
-Double click the "V" icon.
+At bottom of page click ion "Sign In" picture.
 This will take you to the Volgistics' login page. - 4.
-In the Login name field, enter your email address - Be sure the email address is the same as the one that Volunteer Services has on file. - 5.
-In the password field, enter your password - You must have a password before you sign in.
+In the Login name field, enter your email address - Be sure the email address is the same as the one that Volunteer Services has on file.

+- 5. In the password field, enter your password - You must have a password before you sign in.
 Volunteer Services will assign you a password before you begin active service. - 6.
 The Home Tab: From the Home Tab you may access any of the other available tabs. - 7.
 The Mail Tab: The Mail Tab is where you can see messages sent to you from Volunteer Services.
 New messages appear at the top, and a list of read messages appears on the bottom, so you can re-read a message if you choose.
 These messages are distinct from messages sent to you via email. - 8.
 The My Profile Tab: Let's you see your personal information.
 Let Volunteers Services know if you need to change your address, telephone numbers or related information. - 9.
-My Service History Tab: This tab shows you the number of hours you have served WakeMed. - 10.
+My Service History Tab: This tab shows you the number of hours you have served at WakeMed.
+Volunteers can also remove themselves from their volunteer schedule or add themselves to the scheduled to fill an open volunteer shift. - 10.
+The Check Your Schedule Tab: This tab shows you how to remove yourself from your volunteer scheduled shift.
+It also will allow you to add your name to volunteer for an open volunteer shift within your volunteer assignment. - 11.
 The Time Sheet Tab: This tab is where you enter your service hours by date, assignment, hours and minutes to the nearest quarter hour.